James-Ansley/Katas/audit-everything/python/README.md

 In this refactoring exercise, I also decided to fix the previously mentioned bug.
-If this were a real legacy system, I probably wouldn't do this—but since this is an exercise, I took the liber to change the functionality.
+If this were a real legacy system, I probably wouldn't do this—but since this is an exercise, I took the liberty to change the functionality.
 Other than this, all public interfaces and functionality have stayed the same.

 ### Pain Points